Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 NOTE: The below steps needs to be performed on the ClusterStor E1000 node.

-1. Command to add an admin user on primary management node discovered in the above section.
+1. Add an admin user on primary management node discovered in the above section.

    ```bash
    cscli admins add --username abcxyz --role full --password Abcxyz@123